-The Regional Council will be conducting monitoring at the Motiti Protection Areas and wider Motiti Natural Environment Management Area to determine if the protections put in place by the court are achieving the desired biodiversity outcomes.
+The Regional Council are monitoring the three areas that make up the Motiti Protection Area as well as the wider Motiti Natural Environment Management Area.
+The objective of this monitoring is to determine if the protections put in place by the court are achieving the desired biodiversity outcomes.
 Are the Marine Protection Areas working?

 The BOPRC Science Plan sets down priority work areas, including Toitū te Takutai moana – Marine and Coastal, which includes a number of priority areas in relation to the Motiti Protection Area: